mascarenhas/alien/doc/alien.md

 are libraries that do not export such a well-behaved API, and require you to allocate memory that is mutated by the library.
-This prevents you from passing Lua strings to them, as Lua strings have to be immutable, so Alien provides a *buffer* interface.
+This prevents you from passing Lua strings to them, as Lua strings have to be immutable, so Alien provides a *buffer* abstraction.
 The function `alien.buffer` allocates a new buffer.
 If you call it with no arguments it will allocate a buffer with the standard buffer size for your platform.
 If call it with a number it will allocate a buffer with this number of bytes.
 If you pass it a string it will allocate a buffer that is a copy of the string.
+If you pass a light userdata it will use this userdata as the buffer (be careful with that).

 After making a buffer you can pass it in place of any argument of *string* or *pointer* type.
 To get back the contents of the buffer you